-A second important factor that influences blood viscosity is temperature.
-Just like molasses, when blood gets cold, it get "thicker" and flows more slowly.
+Another important factor that influences blood viscosity is temperature.
+Just like molasses, when blood gets cold, it becomes "thicker" and flows more slowly.
 Therefore, there is an inverse relationship between temperature and viscosity.
 Viscosity increases about 2% for each degree centigrade decrease in temperature.
 Normally, blood temperature does not change much in the body.
-However, if a person's hand is exposed to a cold environment and the fingers become cold, the blood temperature in the fingers will fall and viscosity increase, which together with sympathetic-mediated vasoconstriction will decrease blood flow in the cooled region.
-When whole body hypothermia is induced in critical care or surgical situations, this will also lead to an increase in blood viscosity and therefore affect systemic hemodynamics and organ blood flow.
+However, if a person's hand is exposed to a cold environment and the fingers become cold, the blood temperature in the fingers falls and viscosity increases, which together with sympathetic-mediated vasoconstriction decreases blood flow in the cooled region.
+When whole body hypothermia is induced in critical care or surgical situations, this leads to an increase in blood viscosity and impaired organ blood flow.

 If clotting mechanisms are stimulated in the blood, platelet aggregation and interactions with plasma proteins occur.
-This leads to entrapment of red cells and clot formation, which dramatically increase blood viscosity.
+This leads to entrapment of red cells and clot formation, which dramatically increases blood viscosity.

 There is a microcirculatory phenomenon called the Fahraeus-Lindqvist effect that leads to a reduction in hematocrit in small arterioles (less than 200 microns in diameter) and capillaries relative to the hematocrit of large feed arteries.
-This decrease in hematocrit in these flow vessels reduces the relative blood viscosity in the small vessels, which helps to offset the increase in viscosity that can occur because of reduced velocity in these same vessels.
+This decrease in hematocrit in these flowing vessels reduces the relative blood viscosity in the small vessels, which helps to offset the increase in viscosity that can occur because of reduced velocity in these same vessels.
 The net effect of these changes is that blood flow in the microcirculation has a lower viscosity than what is predicted by in vitro blood viscometer measurements.
-In vivo measurements of blood viscosity were made in dog hindlimbs in 1933 by Whittaker and Winton (J. Physiol.
-78:339, 1933).
-At a given arterial blood hematocrit, the relative viscosity of blood is much lower than predicted from in vitro experiments (compare figure at right with previous figure that used a viscometer).
+To illustrate this phenomenon, in vivo measurements of blood viscosity made in dog hindlimbs by Whittaker and Winton (J. Physiol.
+78:339, 1933) showed that at a given arterial blood hematocrit, the relative viscosity of blood flowing in the hindlimb is much lower than predicted from in vitro experiments (compare figure at right with previous figure that used a viscometer).